Catherine22/WebServices/README.md

 Content-Length: 3534
 ```

-You might find something about cache in HTTP headers
+You can find something about cache in HTTP headers
 ```html
 Cache-Control: no-cache
 ```